HexEye/Lao-Language/README.md

 To make the code ultra-lightweight for production or game engines, Lao compresses long English commands into single-character symbols.

-Lao Command           .olao Symbol           Function

-create a file              +f            Creates a new file
+Lao Command = create a file     delete this file    print this            write this             end

-delete this file           -f            Removes a file

-print this                 ?@            Prints to terminal

-write this                 w>            Appends text to a file

-end                        .
-Ends the program
+.olao Command =     +f                 -f               ?@                     w>                .

+Function =  Creates a new file, Removes a file, Prints to terminal, Appends text to a file, Ends the program

 ---